-IMPORTANT: (NEW)
+IMPORTANT:

-- > Children receiving NC Pre-K services must reside in North Carolina. - Determination of child eligibility does not guarantee placement in the NC Pre-K Program.
+- Children receiving NC Pre-K services must reside in North Carolina. - Determination of child eligibility does not quarantee placement in the NC Pre-K Program.
 Placement is dependent on the availability of NC Pre-K funds that are appropriated each year by the NC General Assembly during the legislative session. - Once a child is deemed eligible, they remain eligible throughout the program year, regardless of changes to the family's situation.
-However, if a child was deemed ineligible, a family may reapply if their situation has changed since the initial date of application.
+However, if a child was deemed ineligible, a family may reapply if their situation has changed since the initial date of application. - A child may live in one county and receive NC Pre-K services in another county if both NC Pre-K contracting agencies agree to the terms and the out-of-county child is not displacing an in-county child from services.
+The out-of-county contracting agency would be responsible for enrolling the child, calculating the child's attendance, and reimbursing the site for that child's services.

-Priority to Serve (NEW)
+Priority to Serve